puppeteer/puppeteer/docs/api/puppeteer.frame.content.md

 Promise&lt;string&gt;

-the full HTML contents of the frame, including the doctype.
+The full HTML contents of the frame, including the DOCTYPE.